ruetten/medphysdeeplearning/README.md

 # BMI/CS 771 Learning Based Methods for Computer Vision

 ## Dataset used
-Not included in submission, we used a subset of the ADNI dataset
+Not included in submission, we used a subset of PET scans from the ADNI dataset

 ## CNN+RNN-2class-1cnn-CLEAN
 The CNN+RNN model(s) that we got from the lab.

-Main original file:
+### Main original file:

 mci\_train.py - this file is the original file that trains a CNN and then the RNN and produces a bunch of results in the figures directory

-Our important files in this directory: cnn\_train.py - RNN is removed, only trains the CNN and produces an output predictions.csv file to input into the ViT vit\_temporal.py - MAIN CODE OF OUR HOMEWORK SUBMISSION, MODIFIED AS NEEDED FOR EXPERIEMENTS; a HEAVILY modified version of vit\_1d.py from the vit-pytorch git repo.
+### Our important files in this directory:

+ - cnn\_train.py - RNN is removed, only trains the CNN and produces an output predictions.csv file to input into the ViT
+ - vit\_temporal.py - MAIN CODE OF OUR HOMEWORK SUBMISSION, MODIFIED AS NEEDED FOR EXPERIEMENTS; a HEAVILY modified version of vit\_1d.py from the vit-pytorch git repo.
 Handles input of prediction.csv files and does the all of the training and output of results.
-Imports loader.py from this directory loader.py - modified version of loader.py (one directory up) in order to integrate it with the dataloader in vit\_temporal.py
+Imports loader.py from this directory
+ - loader.py - modified version of loader.py (one directory up) in order to integrate it with the dataloader in vit\_temporal.py

-Output files:
+### Output files:

-predictions.csv - latest run
+ - predictions.csv - latest run
-predictions\_5.csv - renamed saved embed5 vectors (original last layer of CNN) predictions\_32.csv - renamed saved embed32 vectors (attempted making last layer of CNN bigger and retrained) predictions\_40.csv - renamed saved embed40 vectors (second to last layer of original CNN)
+ - predictions\_5.csv - renamed saved embed5 vectors (original last layer of CNN)
+ - predictions\_32.csv - renamed saved embed32 vectors (attempted making last layer of CNN bigger and retrained)
+ - predictions\_40.csv - renamed saved embed40 vectors (second to last layer of original CNN)

-Other files worth mentioning:
+### Other files worth mentioning:
-SavedCNNWeights is the saved weights of our CNN model for tensorflow 1.x figures directory has a lot of good results from the CNN grouper.py was a prototyping file to figure out how to read in and group images with the same PTIDs together
+ - SavedCNNWeights is the saved weights of our CNN model for tensorflow 1.x
+ - figures directory has a lot of good results from the CNN
+ - grouper.py was a prototyping file to figure out how to read in and group images with the same PTIDs together

 ## Environments
  - environment.yml: Conda environment that was used to train the CNN (note: Code was written a few years ago, so uses Tensorflow 1.X and ran on WIMR lab GPUs)